SQLek/wiydziomka/README.md

 For Ollama, the RX 6900 XT we have in our system is snappy enough not to complain.
 Probably someone could use LM Studio and get away with a GPU as low as a GTX 1080 Ti,
 or even an Intel A770 16G — without major issues.

-### Everything Through the Backend?

-Provisioning API keys to the frontend is an interesting idea —
-definitely worth investigating further.
-Maybe something like [Goja](https://github.com/dop251/goja) could help share logic
-between the backend and frontend?

-Or maybe WebGPU — and run inference directly on the edge...

 ### Lots of Elephants — But Where's the Original One?